adityakkpk/Learning-Node.js/Readme.md

 * when we install nodejs, NPM install automatically

-* I helps us to install Packages and Pluggins.
+* It helps us to install Packages and Pluggins.